 Due to a large number of infectious and vaccine-preventable diseases in Pakistan, it is clear that the healthcare system of Pakistan is still struggling.
 Thousands of new instances of COVID-19 arrive every day, putting Pakistan’s healthcare system under tremendous strain.

 According to a survey, Pakistan has a 60 percent literacy rate which means that 40% of the population is illiterate.
 People in rural regions are uneducated because they are focused on earning a living rather than attending school.
 Therefore, advancement in our country is relatively slow.
 Because of illiteracy, crime rates are high in our culture.

 Crime As A Social Problem

 There is a very deep connection between crime and illiteracy.
-In countries with less literacy rate, the crime rate is at a peak, and in the countries with good literacy rates, the crime rate is lower.
-As education make a person civilized, also aware of them about right or wrong.
-But due to illiteracy, unemployment is increased, which forced the people to get money from unfair means.
-The increasing crime rate is one of those social problems of Pakistan which are associated with unemployment, inflation, and poverty that directly or indirectly linked illiteracy.
+In countries with fewer literacy rates, the crime rate is at a peak, and in the countries with good literacy rates, the crime rate is lower.
+Education makes a person civilized, and also aware of their right or wrong.
+But due to illiteracy, unemployment increased, which forced the people to get money from unfair means.
+The increasing crime rate is one of those social problems of Pakistan which are associated with unemployment, inflation, and poverty that are directly or indirectly linked to illiteracy.